Steve Baer: Zomeworks Corporation

 While Zomeworks has been known mainly for exploring passive solar strategies and equipment, some of the equipment the company has developed more recently, for solar-driven space cooling, has used active-solar principles.
+Baer attended the Art Basel fair, in Switzerland, where a full-scale replica of the Baers' own house was exhibited.
+In 1995, Baer's design work was included in the Contemporary Developments in Design Science exhibit, at St. John the Divine Cathedral, New York City.